 Setting fire to Vijesti vehicles. - In the period from 14 July 2011 to 28 August 2011 there were three cases of setting fire to Vijesti vehicles in Podgorica.
 The first took place in the night between 13 and 14 July, when around 3 a.m. unknown perpetrators set fire to two service vehicles owned by Vijesti newspaper, parked near the office.
 Director of the Police Directorate Veselin Veljović said the incident should be regarded as an isolated act of an individual.
 Second case of setting fire to Vijesti vehicle occurred in the night of 26 July in Masline where the vehicle was parked in front of the house of the newspaper's employee.
 Third incident took place on 28 August, while the vehicle was parked in Stari aerodrom.
 In all three cases the vehicles were set on fire in the same way, by dousing the front of the vehicle with gasoline and setting it on fire.
 Head of the Criminal Police, Podgorica Regional Unit, Siniša Stojković said that in all three cases the police had blocked the city, searched wider crime scene and informed the competent prosecutors and investigating judges.
-The latter failed to appear at the scene and
+The latter failed to appear at the scene and the forensic actions and measures were taken by officers of the Podgorica Regional Unit.

-&lt;sup>77 "Indictment against Bušković, commanders still in the shadow", Vijesti, 10 April 2012.
+&lt;sup>77 ..Indictment against Bušković, commanders still in the shadow", Vijesti, 10 April 2012.

-&lt;sup>78 "Bušković is the attacker, but he should say why", Vijesti, 29 May 2012, "Last night two vehicles set on fire", portal Analitika, 14 July 2011, "Journalists are victims of various types of pressure", Dan, 6 April 2012.
+&quot;Bušković is the attacker, but he should say why", Vijesti, 29 May 2012, "Last night two vehicles set on fire", portal Analitika, 14 July 2011, "Journalists are victims of various types of pressure", Dan, 6 April 2012.

-79 &quot;No justice for Olivera", Vijesti, 21 July 2012.
+&lt;sup>79 "No justice for Olivera", Vijesti, 21 July 2012.
+Ning and 10

-80 &quot;Nine months for attacking the journalist", Vijesti, 3 January 2013.
+&quot;Nine months for attacking the journalist", Vijesti, 3 January 2013.